Skip to main content

 FieldDescription

-NameDescriptive name (e.g., “Critical Priority SLA”)
+NameDescriptive name (e.g., “Critical Priority Resolution”)

 Calendar typeWhether to track against calendar time (24/7) or business hours